JerrySievert/quickstart-js/README.md

 ------------

 * Little background with Javascript
-* Experience with the [ArcGIS Javascript API] would help (http://www.esri.com/)
+* Experience with the [ArcGIS Javascript API](http://www.esri.com/) would help.
-* If you want to get fancy, check out the [Bootstrap] to make your app look nice and be responsive.(http://twitter.github.com/bootstrap)
+* If you want to get fancy, check out the [Bootstrap](http://twitter.github.com/bootstrap) to make your app look nice and be responsive.

 How To Use
 ----------